What is fostering?

 Do I have to complete a new Form F assessment?

 Yes, the Form F is not transferable and your current Form F belongs to the agency you currently foster for.
-However the Form F process can be quicker as you have been through it before.
+However the Form F process can be quicker as you have been through it before and your past hasn't changed.
+We will focus on your fostering experience to date since the completion of your last Form F Assessment.

 Am I able to transfer with my current child in placement?

-In order to transfer agencies with children in place a protocol meeting will be held between ourselves, the local authority responsible for the children in your care and your current fostering agency to discuss this.
+In order to transfer agencies with children in your care a protocol meeting will be held between ourselves, the local authority responsible for the children in your care and your current fostering agency to discuss this.
+This will be arranged automatically once you have informed your current foster provider and your child's local authority about your intention to transfer.
+We will talk you through this process in more detail if you decide to process to an initial visit.

 Does a foster parent get paid for fostering?